 Investing in companies leading the transformation towards a digital and smart manufacturing economy.
 A circular economy needs a digital backbone in financial, manufacturing and services industries to separate the economic activity from the consumption of physical resources.
 Smart manufacturing technologies improve industrial processes to reduce energy and material consumption.
-A digital financial sector, while reducing its physical footprint, can further boost innovation

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. and entrepreneurship and support a transition to a low-carbon economy through its lending and analytics activities.
+A digital financial sector, while reducing its physical footprint, can further boost innovation and entrepreneurship and support a transition to a low-carbon economy through its lending and analytics activities.